LucienTran/slate/source/index.html.md

 ### 3. Replying to questions sent by Hut34

-To reply to questions sent by Hut34 you will need to create a webhook that listens to questions posted by hut34 and sends back reply.
-Hut34 will post following json to your webhook:
+To reply to questions sent by Hut34 you will need to create a webhook that listens to questions posted by hut34 and sends back a reply.
+Hut34 will post the following JSON to your webhook:

 <div class="center-column"></div>
 ```json